 If your plant isn’t getting enough indirect light, you can tell from its leaves as they could begin turning yellow or start wilting.

-If you can’t provide such a humid climate for your Monstera Obliqua Peruvian plant, then you can do one of these two things;
+If humidity is too low inside your home for your Monstera Obliqua Peruvian plant, then you can do one of these things;

 When compared to its Monstera genus counterparts, the Obliqua requires less fertilizer.
 This is because the obliqua cheese plant grows in a rather slow manner.

-As we have already established, the Monstera Obliqua is a slow-growing plant, so pruning might not be a regular affair.
+As we have already established, the Monstera Obliqua is a slow-growing plant, so not much pruning is required.

 When placed in its natural habitat, the Monstera obliqua can reach a height of 6-10 feet.
 But its slow growth means it would take quite a while to reach this height.